unionups/ember-cli-bootstrap-sass/README.md

-##Importing specific bootstrap_for_ember components
+##Importing bootstrap_for_ember components
 By default, all of the bootstrap_for_ember components will be imported into the project.
-You can optionally specify exactly which components should be imported into the project via the `component` option, which accepts an array of component names:
+You can optionally specify exactly which components should be imported into the project via the `components` option, which accepts an array of component names: